rt-heroku/cdgGraphContentExtension/readme.md

 ## Extra Sections
 ## Thanks
 <!--Don't be a jerk thank those who helped you-->
-As always I stole the readme format from - [!Richard Litt(https://github.com/RichardLitt/standard-readme/blob/master/spec.md)]'s standard-readme doc.
+As always I stole the readme format from - [Richard Litt's](https://github.com/RichardLitt/standard-readme/blob/master/spec.md) standard-readme doc.
 Ideas about doing this from Shawn (Butters) Butterfield and Abigail Knox, along with Abhishek Chaturvedi for caring about Graph.

 ## Contributing
 <!--Give instructions on how to contribute to this repository.
 Where do I ask questions?
 Do you accept PRs?
 What are the requirements to contribute?
 Don't be a jerk.
 Use issues if you can.-->